-Fair Value Gains (Losses) on Financial Instruments
+Fair Value Losses (Gains) on Financial Instruments

-Granite recognized net fair value gains on financial instruments of \$0.2 million in the three month period ended December 31, 2013 compared to net fair value losses of \$0.6 million in the prior year period.
-Net fair value gains for the fourth quarter of 2013 are primarily related to \$0.2 million of fair value gains recognized with respect to foreign exchange forward contracts outstanding at the beginning of the period.
-For the three month period ended December 31, 2012, the net fair value losses were related primarily to foreign exchange forward contracts outstanding at the end of the period (see note 19 to the audited combined financial statements for the year ended December 31, 2013).
+Granite recognized net fair value losses on financial instruments of less than \$0.1 million in the three month period ended December 31, 2014 compared to net fair value gains of \$0.2 million in the prior year period.
+The net fair value gains and losses for each of the three month periods ended December 31, 2014 and 2013 were attributable to the fair value changes relating to foreign exchange contracts outstanding at the end of the period and interest rate caps associated with the mortgages payable.